ayogenthiran/ayogenthiran.github.io/_pages/about.md

 Hello!

-I am an AI enthusiast and a recent Master of Computer Science graduate from Western University, where I specialized in Artificial Intelligence.
-During my graduate studies, I worked as a Research Assistant in [Dr. Apurva Narayan's](https://a-narayan.github.io/) Intelligence Data Science Lab, leveraging generative AI to accelerate drug discovery by identifying optimal aptamers.
+I'm an experienced Machine Learning Engineer with a Master’s in Computer Science from Western University, where I specialized in Artificial Intelligence.
+I'm passionate about building real-world solutions that blend intelligent systems with meaningful user impact.

-Prior to my Master’s, I held the role of Associate AI/ML Engineer at [HeHealth](https://hehealth.ai/), where I developed deep learning models for medical diagnostics and incorporated explainable AI to enhance trust in healthcare solutions.
-At [SenzMate AIoT Intelligence](https://www.senzmate.com/), I worked on IoT data analysis and anomaly detection, delivering impactful projects, including optimizing sensor data and automating vehicle damage detection workflows.
+As a Research Assistant at the Intelligence Data Science Lab, I had the opportunity to work under the guidance of [Dr. Apurva Narayan](https://a-narayan.github.io/), focusing on generative AI research to accelerate drug discovery by identifying optimal aptamers.
+At [Kaidu.ai](https://www.kaidu.ai/), I worked as a Data Scientist, contributing to device movement detection systems using RSSI signals.
+At [HeHealth](https://hehealth.ai/), I served as an AI Engineer, developing deep learning models for medical diagnostics and integrating explainable AI to enhance trust in healthcare.
+Earlier, at [SenzMate AIoT Intelligence](https://www.senzmate.com/), I was an ML Engineer, focusing on IoT data analysis and anomaly detection, delivering impactful projects like optimizing sensor workflows and crop prediction using time series forecasting.

-Outside of AI, I enjoy playing soccer, hiking, exploring new recipes, and watching anime(⚽, ⛰️, 🍲, 🎌, 🏋️).
+Outside of work, I enjoy playing soccer, hiking, experimenting with new recipes, and watching anime (⚽, ⛰️, 🍜, 🎌, 🏋️).